 We all know that creating relevant and credible content is the cornerstone of digital marketing.
 It’s what builds our brand, develops consumer trust, and demonstrates our authority.
-Good content is even more critical for startups.
+Good content resources are even more critical for startups.
 However, it’s easy for a startup to feel outgunned when it comes to the resources of established enterprises.

 Fortunately, there are plenty of easily available excellent resources out there for new businesses.
 Most of these offer a free basic model with scalable features.
 You can try something at no cost, and when your business grows, you can upgrade your package.
 This pricing structure means the resource providers still profit, so the quality doesn’t drop.